breyerml/linux-terminal-settings/README.md

 - `mkcd` create new directory and cd in it
 - `findf` find files or directories with a given pattern in a given directory
 - `findh` find files or directories in the current directory with a given pattern
-- `touch` touch with template support
+- `toucht` touch with template support
 - `pstat` show statistics for a file
 - `duc` list all non-hidden file sizes human-readable in descending order
 - `dua` list all file sizes human-readable in descending order